 “The purposes and mechanisms of sleep are only partially clear and are the subject of intense research”

-Although extensive research in humans and animals has shown unequivocally that sleep is essential, the reasons why it is required are as yet unknown.
-Long term sleep deprivation not only severely impairs cognitive and motor skills, it's now been shown that it can cause physical damage to brain structure - and, in extreme cases, irreversible damage.
+Although extensive research in humans and animals has shown unequivocally that sleep is essential, the reasons why it's required are as yet unknown.
+Long term sleep deprivation not only severely impairs cognitive and motor skills, it's now been shown that it can cause physical damage to brain structure - and, in extreme cases, irreversible damage. [ citation needed ]

-From an evolutionary point of view, laying unconscious for extended periods would presumably have made our ancestors vulnerable to attacks, so the necessity of sleep must outweigh the considerable dangers it presents.
+From an evolutionary point of view, laying unconscious for extended periods would presumably have made human and animal ancestors vulnerable to attacks, so the necessity of sleep must outweigh the considerable dangers it presents.

 There are a large number of theories regarding the function and need for sleep - none has yet been generally accepted as a full explanation.